 • Offer a variety of work settings

-Provide different working options, such as private spaces, shared desks, or collaborative hubs, to support various working preferences.
-Some people may value privacy and quiet workspaces, whereas others may be more social, taking inspiration from those around them.
+Many serviced offices offer private spaces, shared desks, or collaborative hubs to accommodate various working preferences.
+This supports those who value privacy and quiet workspaces, as well as others who may be more social, taking inspiration from those around them.

 • Integrate Hybrid/remote working